3 History of Rockets & Space Flight

 To the Moon!

 In 1961, U.S. President John F. Kennedy laid down a national challenge by the end of the decade of landing humans on the moon and returning them safely to the Earth.
 The Apollo program was successful despite a significant setback in 1967 with the Apollo 1 cabin fire that killed the crew during a pre-launch test.
 The Apollo 8 mission proved the feasibility of leaving Earth and orbiting the Moon, followed by further lunar landing preparations with the Apollo 9 and Apollo 10 missions, but without landings.
+The Apollo 8 mission was notable because it was the first time a spacecraft had left Earth orbit and headed into space.

 The Apollo 11 flight in July 1969 led to Neil Armstrong and Buzz Aldrin, Jr. successfully landing and walking on the surface of the Moon.
 After launching the three-stage Saturn V rocket, the spacecraft circled the Earth in a parking orbit.
-The third stage reignited for a translunar injection to send the spacecraft to the Moon, as shown in the schematic below.
+The third stage allowed a translunar injection to send the spacecraft to the Moon, as shown in the schematic below.
 The next step was to undock with the third stage, dock with the Eagle lunar module, and pull it out, after which the stage was discarded to fly off into a solar orbit.

 The lunar flight profile for the Apollo missions.
 Note: Distances are not to scale.

 After reaching the Moon, the spacecraft went into orbit, and the lunar module then undocked to begin the descent to the Moon, leaving Michael Collins to continue orbiting in the command module.
 The descent stage contained the rocket engine, fuel, science, and exploration equipment.
 After less than a day on the surface, the two astronauts returned to orbit on the ascent stage with about 50 lb (23 kg) of rocks and other lunar samples.
-After a transearth burn, the spacecraft made it back to Earth in 44 hours, followed by a re-entry through the atmosphere, and eventually, the command module parachuted into the sea.
+After a trans-Earth burn, the spacecraft made it back to the Earth in 44 hours, followed by a re-entry through the atmosphere, and eventually, the command module parachuted into the sea.

 Five further Apollo missions through 1972 (Apollo 12 through Apollo 17) sent astronauts to explore the Moon.
 Unfortunately, the lunar landing mission for Apollo 13 was aborted after an oxygen tank exploded en route to the Moon, crippling the spacecraft.
 However, after six days during which the spacecraft circled the Moon, the Apollo 13 crew eventually returned safely to Earth.

 The Apollo missions to the Moon were launched using a Saturn V (always pronounced as “Saturn Five”), a three-stage liquid-fueled rocket, as shown in the photograph below.
-The advantage of a multi-stage rocket is that it uses less fuel to take a payload into orbit, especially for high orbital altitudes because the remaining weight of the rocket is substantially reduced after each stage and its rocket engines are jettisoned.
+The advantage of a multi-stage rocket is that it uses less fuel to take a payload into orbit, especially for high orbital altitudes, because the remaining weight of the vehicle is substantially reduced after each stage and its rocket engines are jettisoned.

 A photograph of a white rocket leaving the platform.